ibm-cloud-docs/ssh-keys/how-do-i-make-my-ssh-server-only-listen-private-network.md

 # service sshd restart
 ```

 Your current shell window will not disconnect when you restart the service.
 Verify that you can connect to the server through the new SSH port before you exit your current shell window.
-If there is a problem, SSHd will fail to restart and you will need to connect to the server using an alternative method.
+If there is a problem, SSHd fails to restart and you need to connect to the server by using an alternative method.